 B. v.
 EVENSON EXPLOSIVES, INC. et al., No. 00 L 004450

 D. v.
-Condell Medical Center, et al.
+Condell Medical Center, et al. - 97 L 196

 This case settled on the eve of trial in Lake County, Illinois for $7,500,000 for the negligent failure to diagnose and treat bacterial meningitis.
 This is the largest settlement in the history

 of Lake County, Illinois, and the largest sum of money ever paid in the history of Illinois involving bacterial meningitis.

 D. v.
 Loyola University of Chicago, etc., No. 97 L 16428

 On August 29, 1996, The Plaintiffs were visiting their daughter in Lyle, Illinois when D. began complaining to severe back pain.
 An ambulance was called and he was transported to Edwards Hospital in Naperville, Illinois.
 After an initial diagnosis of descending aortic aneurysm with dissection, D. was transferred to Loyola University Medical Center on August 30th.
 During this hospitalization, D. was further evaluated and scheduled for cardiac surgery.
 On September 3rd, while hospitalized and awaiting surgery, D. experienced cardiac arrest and an anoxic episode that rendered him comatose.
 As a result of not being properly monitored while on Propofol.
 He is now 68 years old, lives with his wife, but suffers from permanent brain damage.

 S vs. University of Chicago, No. 2007 L 9820